All Products

 query_common_ratio

-Calculates the ratio of common terms between the query and the title to the total number of terms in the query.
+Calculates the ratio of common terms between the query and title to the total number of terms in the query.

-The value is in the range [0, 1].
+Returns a value in the range [0, 1].

 title_common_ratio

-Calculates the ratio of common terms between the query and the title to the total number of terms in the title.
+Calculates the ratio of common terms between the query and title to the total number of terms in the title.

-The value is in the range [0, 1].
+Returns a value in the range [0, 1].

 is_contain